-The financial statements prepared comply with all material respects with the Accounting Standards notified under Section 133 and the relevant provisions of the Act and generally accepted accounting principles in India.
+The financial statements have been prepared to comply in all material respects with the Accounting Standards notified under Section 133 and the relevant provisions of the Act and generally accepted accounting principles in India.

 (d) Proceeds from public issues, rights issues, preferential issues, etc.